QuantEcon/MatchingMarkets.py/README.md

     matches:   50.04  ( 6.7675 )
     perished:  0.0  ( 0.0000 )
     loss%:     0.0000  ( 0.0000 )

+One way to get as much information about your simulation as possible is to run it with the `verbose` flag on, and plot a few periods:

+    newsim.verbose = True
+    newsim.graph(period=10)
+    # This will print all relevant information to console, and graph the output

 The simulation class has many attributes to simulate static (single period) or dynamic (multi-period) matching markets.
 When creating the **simulation** class, you can pass the following parameters: